s1monw1/angular2-highlight-js/readme.md

 Just install the package and then import the module as below.

 Import the **HighlighJsModule** at the appropiate level in your app.
-If you are going to use the **HighlightJsService** than add the provider too.
+If you are going to use the **HighlightJsService** then add the provider too.

 For example in **app.module.ts**